prashketh/ShopApp/README.md

 clicking the dedicated Search button.
 Also created a switch that allows users to view the posters of the movies under the Results list.
 Also created the ability to clear all nominations.

+## Tech/framework used

+- React
+- JavaScript
+- HTML and CSS

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).